sahilmehla/EVA/Project 4/Architectural_Basics.md

 # **Architectural Basics** #

 ## 1. 3x3 Convolutions
-3x3 convolutions are building block for a DNN.
+3x3 convolutions are building blocks for a DNN.
 We can use 3x3 kernels to acheive the receptive field of 5x5, 7x7 ....
 They were first used in the VGG model.
 Today all the DNN are using 3x3 kernels
 ## 2. Receptive Field
 Receptive field of a layer is the logical area of the input image (at 1st layer) on which kernel of that layer is convolving.
 For example -